Renault R35: Other forces during the Second World War

 Some of the tanks that Germany captured were given or sold to Germany's allies: Bulgaria received about forty.

 During the Syria-Lebanon Campaign, the Australian 2/6th Cavalry Commando Regiment's 'A' Squadron used four R35s that had been captured from the Vichy French.

-Switzerland took over twelve R 35s that had fled from France.
+Switzerland took over twelve R35s that had fled from France.

 After the German victory over Yugoslavia in 1941, the Independent State of Croatia took over some R35s that had not been destroyed when fighting 11.
 Panzerdivision on 13 and 14 April.